Welcome, dear readers to this overly long story. I hope you will enjoy the trip.

-A short grimace moved over her young face when her scraped up and blistered body moved and her closed eyes cracked open just a bit to see the face of her captor.
+A short grimace moved over her young face when her scraped up and blistered body moved and her closed eyes cracked open just a bit.

 The man in camouflaged clothes titled his head and gave the other one behind her a curt nod.
-Just a second later, she felt a hand gripping the back of her head and pushing her roughly down towards the wet ground beneath.
+Just a second later, she felt a hand gripping the back of her head, getting a hold of a portion of her short blue hair.

+Her back straightened, every tired muscle was shaken awake to resist the force from behind her.
 The man before was clearly amused by her vain attempt to resist.
 An ominous smile spread on his dry, split up and bloody lip and he lowered his rifle.

 "Well look at that.
 You know that stealing things is a deadly sin, don't you?"